 Friday 31 March, 10:00 – 14:00

 Roberto Fassone (Savigliano, IT, 1986) lives and works in Florence.
 In the last years he exhibited and performed his work in national and international venues.
-Among these: Ars Electronica (2022, Linz, AU); Vision du Rèel (2022, Nyon, CH); 25th Gabrovo Biennial of Humor & Satire in Art (2022, Gabrovo, BG); Lo schermo dell’arte (2021, Florence, IT); Istituto Italiano di Cultura (2021, Paris, FR); Fanta-MLN (2019, Milan, IT); MAMbo (2018, Bologna, IT).
+Among these: Maison du Savoir (2023, Luxembourg); MAXXI L’Aquila (2022); Ars Electronica (2022, Linz, AU); Vision du Rèel (2022, Nyon, CH); 25th Gabrovo Biennial of Humor & Satire in Art (2022, Gabrovo, BG); Lo schermo dell’arte (2021, Florence, IT); Istituto Italiano di Cultura (2021, Paris, FR); Fanta-MLN (2019, Milan, IT); MAMbo (2018, Bologna, IT).
+His practice is open to collaboration: over the years he has developed projects with Ai Lai, Federico Tosi, Carolina Cappelli, Riccardo Banfi, Mattia Pajè, Kasia Fudakowski, Jacopo Jenna, Friends Make Books.
 He teaches at the Istituto Marangoni Firenze.
 He realises workshops for museums (Centro Pecci Prato; HangarBicocca Milan; OGR Turin; ZKM Karlsruhe), cultural institutions, companies and universities (ISD Dusseldorf; MADE Program Syracuse).
 He is the founder of the publishing house Roi de Coupe.
+As of today, Wednesday 26 April 2023, his favourite artist is Agnes Varda.

-Giacomo Raffaelli (Rovereto, 1988) is a visual artist and researcher.
-He initially trained in the visual arts, graduating in Fine Art Photography at Camberwell College of Arts, London, later specialising in political science at the Experimental Program in Arts and Politics at Sciences Po, Paris.
-He has presented his works at Italian and international museums and institutions, including institutions and festivals such as: MART, Galleria Civica di Trento, Viafarini DOCVA, Centrale Fies, Palazzo Grassi – Punta della Dogana, South London Gallery, Mediterranea 17 – Young Artists Biennale.
-He is also involved in education in the arts and environmental humanities.
-He has lectured and participated in conferences at Chelsea College of Arts, CCW Graduate School, Cité Internationale des Arts, Trinity College Dublin, University of Glasgow and Istituto Marangoni Firenze.
+Giacomo Raffaelli (Rovereto, 1988) is a lecturer and cultural practitioner.
+He initially trained in visual arts, graduating in Fine Art Photography at Camberwell College of Arts, and the specialised in political science at the Experimental Program in Arts and Politics at Sciences Po, Paris.
+As an artist he has presented his works in museum and festivals in Italy and abroad such as MART, Galleria Civica di Trento, Viafarini DOCVA, Centrale Fies, Palazzo Grassi – Punta della Dogana, South London Gallery, Mediterranea 17 – Young Artists Biennale, VISIO – European Programme on Artists’ Moving Images, Guadalajara International Film Festival, Festa do Cinema Italiano Lisboa.
+He has collaborated with major research centers such as National Physical Laboratory, London, Danish Institute of Fundamental Metrology, Copenhagen, and VIRGO – European Gravitational Observatory, Pisa.
+Nowadays he mostly focuses on teaching in the fields of visual arts and environmental humanities.
+He held lectures and took part in conferences and symposia at Osservatorio Astrofisico di Arcetri, Cité Internationale des Arts, CCW Graduate School, Trinity College Dublin, University of Glasgow.
+Since 2018 he has been Adjunct Professor of the 3-year courses of Multimedia Arts, Arts Curating, Fashion Styling and Creative Direction, as well as of the 1-year Master courses of Digital Media Arts e Fashion Styling at Istituto Marangoni Firenze.
 In 2014 he participated in the 3rd edition of the project promoted by Lo schermo dell’arte VISIO European Programme on Artists’ Moving Images, and since 2016 he has been producing for Lo schermo dell’arte the video interviews with the Festival guests.

 EXHIBITION